AndroidSim/Bioinformatics/README.md

-# Table of Contents
-### Sequence Analysis
+# Bioinformatics Projects
+## DNA, RNA, and Protein Sequence Alignment
-In the directory, Sequence-2-Sequence, is a program written to do alignments between two or more sequences by dynamic programming.
+The directory, Sequence-2-Sequence, contains a program to do alignments between two or more sequences by dynamic programming.
-### Structure Analysis
-In the directory, Sequence-2-Structure, is a program written to do a single alignment between a protein sequence and a protein structure by dynamic programming.
-This process is called "threading".

 ## Threading: protein structure prediction from sequence
+The directory, Sequence-2-Structure, contains a program to do a single alignment between a protein sequence and a protein structure by dynamic programming.
+This process of predicting a protein structure for a sequence is called "threading".

 [LOOPP Project](http://cbsu.tc.cornell.edu/software/loopp/loopp_doc.html)

 Because it was long ago, I do not remember much of my involvment with this project.
 From some of the Perl scripts that I wrote, it has something to do with optimizing certain parameters for aligning two protein structures.
 I would have to review these files again to get a better understanding.